wolfgangschneider/FluentUI-CSS/README.md

 # FluentUI-CSS

+Of course, the whole why, how, and wherefore will follow.
+But for now, a few screenshots.

 Demo: https://fluentuicss-ejhac8c2e3a3b6dw.germanywestcentral-01.azurewebsites.net/ !!
-This is a 60 min Free Azure Server thet means the Server could be down.
+This is a 60-minute free Azure server, which means the server could be down.

 ![image](https://github.com/user-attachments/assets/b30e6552-2ba8-4ef9-b9d8-4d29ce403fc6)